 Discretionary trusts can be used to distribute the profits from a family business and, when created in association with a will, become testamentary discretionary trusts for the management of deceased estates.

 With a bare trust, the trustee has no discretion and simply holds the assets on behalf of the beneficiary.
 He or she releases the assets when directed by the beneficiary.
 This is the simplest form of trust and offers little in the way of asset protection.
 However, such trusts are useful in a range of circumstances.
 They are typically used by people wanting to buy property via their self-managed super funds.
 In instances where the super fund holder needs a loan to acquire the property, the trust is the holder of the property until the loan is repaid.
 Another use of a bare trust is buying a property where you may not want the vendor to know your identity, such as buying from a neighbour who has vowed never to sell to you.

 A charitable trust is a trust established specifically for charitable purposes.
 Such trusts can be used to maximise the amount of funds beneficiaries receive while reducing the amount of tax they pay.

 While many trusts offer a degree of asset protection by separating ownership of assets from control, they are not infallible.
 The concept of a Vestey trust takes asset protection to the next level.
-This involves establishing a special external trust that acts as a ‘friendly creditor’ that owns equity in an individual’s assets, such as a property.
-A caveat is placed on the property title directing that the trust owns any equity beyond the loan amount.
-Because the caveat is placed on the title when times are good, it takes priority over subsequent claims by liquidators in times of distress.
-This can stop other creditors stripping away assets.
+This involves establishing a special external trust to give you an additional layer of protection and can stop other creditors stripping away assets.